PeterEckmann1/biorxiv-extractor/README.md

    * `pdf` downloads the preprint in its raw PDF format
    * `json` uses full-text HTML if available, otherwise an error is thrown.
      The main sections of the paper are labeled in a `json` list, and all subheaders are removed.
    * `txt` uses full-text HTML if available, otherwise an error is thrown.
-Using `txt` will by default extract the entire paper's text, excluding references.
+Using `txt` will by default extract the paper's entire text, excluding references.
      A specific section can be specified using `--section`, i.e. `--section=methods`, `--section=results`, or `--section=discussion`.
-All headers and sub headers will be included in the `txt` by default, but can be disabled using `--noheader`.
+All headings and subheadings will be included in the `txt` by default, but can be disabled using `--noheader`

  * `outfile` is where the result is saved.